Simpa Solar Home System

 Users can purchase replacement components from Simpa Networks.

-Be sure to follow proper electrical installation and control guidelines.
+Precaution must be taken regarding electrical contacts, users must refer to proper electrical installation and control guidelines.

-Users may be able to upgrade their system with the appropriate technical knowledge and sufficient energy generation.
-Such upgrades include televisions, radios or more lights.
+Users may be able to upgrade their Sympa Solar System with the appropriate technical knowledge and sufficient energy generation.
+Such upgrades include televisions, radios, or more lights.

-Product failure rate or the number of component replacements per month.
+The manufacturers cite product failure rate and the number of component replacements per month, as evaluation criteria.

 In context photographs (0)